ROCm/omniperf/src/docs/getting_started.md

 1. **Launch & Profile the target application with the command line profiler**

-    The command line profiler launches the target application, calls the rocProfiler API, and collects profile results for the specified kernels, dispatches, and/or IP blocks.
+    The command line profiler launches the target application, calls the rocProfiler API via the rocProf binary, and collects profile results for the specified kernels, dispatches, and/or hardware components.
 If not specified, Omniperf will default to collecting all available counters for all kernels/dispatches launched by the user's executable.

     To collect the default set of data for all kernels in the target application, launch, e.g.:
     ```shell
-    $ omniperf profile -n vcopy_data -- ./vcopy -n 1048576 -b 256
+    $ omniperf profile -n vcopy_data -- ./vcopy 1048576 256
     ```
     The app runs, each kernel is launched, and profiling results are generated.
-By default, results are written to (e.g.,) ./workloads/vcopy_data (configurable via the `-n` argument).
+By default, results are written to e.g., ./workloads/vcopy_data (configurable via the `-n` argument).
 To collect all requested profile information, it may be required to replay kernels multiple times.

 2. **Customize data collection**